Bcastillo44/Time-Series-homework/Results_Summary.md

 ### Based on your time series analysis, would you buy the yen now?

-- In the very near short term the returns seem to be increasing for the next 5 days so it might make sense to make a short term investment
+- The 5 Day Forecast may be a good investment

 ### Is the risk of the yen expected to increase or decrease?